Hugo is written in Go with support for multiple platforms. The latest release can be found at Hugo Releases.

 Click on System.

-Click on Advanced System Settings on the left.
+Click on Advanced System Settings on the right.

 Click on the Environment Variables… button on the bottom.

-Type in the folder where hugo.exe was extracted, which is C:\Hugo\bin if you went by the instructions above.
-The PATH entry should be the folder where Hugo lives and not the binary.
-Press Enter when you’re done typing.
+Click the Browse… button and select the directory to which hugo.exe was extracted, which is C:\Hugo\bin if you went by the instructions above.
+The path entry should be the folder where Hugo lives and not the binary itself.

 Run a few commands to verify that the executable is ready to run, and then build a sample site to get started.